Admission for the January 2025 academic session is ongoing Apply Now!

 • Demonstrate knowledge of procedure and evidence in selected criminal proceedings like homicide, theft, fraud, and rape.

-Applied Statistics in Criminology and Security Studies 2
+Applied Statistical Methods in Criminology and Security Studies2

 • Discuss the logic of statistical analysis in criminology and security studies;